Spring Garden Revival

 Get a Free Quote

-When to Schedule Lawn Mowing in Framingham, MA – Seasonal Guide
+When to Schedule Lawn Mowing in Framingham, Massachusetts – Seasonal Guide

-In Framingham, MA, the best times to schedule lawn mowing are closely tied to our unique New England climate and the specific needs of local neighborhoods like Saxonville, Nobscot, and the areas surrounding Cushing Memorial Park.
+In Framingham, Massachusetts, the timing of your lawn mowing routine is shaped by our unique New England climate and the specific characteristics of local neighborhoods like Saxonville, Nobscot, and the areas surrounding Cushing Memorial Park.
 The growing season typically begins in late April, after the last frost, and extends through October.
-Early spring mowing helps manage rapid grass growth spurred by warming temperatures and increased rainfall, while late summer and early fall mowing keeps lawns healthy as humidity and precipitation patterns shift.
+Early spring mowing helps manage rapid grass growth spurred by warming temperatures and increased rainfall, while late summer schedules may need to adjust for periods of drought or high humidity.

 Local Factors to Consider for Lawn Mowing in Framingham